Netcracker/qubership-hive-metastore/docs/public/installation.md

 Configuration string format: <provider1[:prvdr2[:reg[:srv]]]>

-- The provider argument is a string that is used by the algorithm when creating outgoing authentication headers.
+- The provider argument is a string that is used by the algorithm, when creating outgoing authentication headers.
-- The region argument is a string that points to a geographic area of a resources collection (region-code) when the region name is omitted from the endpoint.
+- The region argument is a string that points to a geographic area of a resources collection (region-code), when the region name is omitted from the endpoint.
-- The service argument is a string that points to a function provided by a cloud (service-code) when the service name is omitted from the endpoint.
+- The service argument is a string that points to a function provided by a cloud (service-code), when the service name is omitted from the endpoint.

 ### TLS

 TLS configuration is described in [Configure Connections to Use SSL/TLS](#s3)

 # Installation

+The installation procedure is specified in the below sub-sections.

 ## Manual Deployment